-QNA Answer in prearranged order.
+- QNA Answer in prearranged order.

-QNB Act as relay Between and
+- QNB Act as relay Between and

-QNC All net stations Copy.
+- All net stations Copy.
 I have a message for all net stations.
+QNC

-QND Net is Directed (controlled by net control station).
+- QND Net is Directed (controlled by net control station).

-QNE Entire net stand by.
+- QNE Entire net stand by.

-QNF Net is Free (not controlled).
+- QNF Net is Free (not controlled).

-QNG Take over as net control station.
+- ONG Take over as net control station.

-Your net frequency is High.
+- QNH Your net frequency is High.

-QNI Net stations report In..
+- ONI Net stations report In..

-I am reporting into the net.
+- I am reporting into the net.
 (Follow with a list or traffic or QRU).

-QNJ Can you copy me?
+- QNJ Can you copy me?

-Can you copy ?
+- Can you copy

-QNK Transmit message for to
+- QNK Transmit message for to

-Your net frequency is Low.
+- QNL Your net frequency is Low.

-QNM You are QRMing the net.
+- QNM You are QRMing the net.
 Stand by.

-QNN Net control station is
+- Net control station is QNN

-What station has net control?
+- What station has net control?

-QNO Station is leaving the net.
+- ONO Station is leaving the net.

-QNP Unable to copy you.
+- ONP Unable to copy you.
 Unable to copy

-QNQ
+- QNQ Move frequency to and wait for to finish handling traffic.
+Then send him traffic for

-QNR Answer and Receive traffic.
+- Answer and Receive traffic.
+QNR

-Following Stations are in the net.
+- QNS Following Stations are in the net.
 (Follow with list.)
 Request list of stations in the net.

-QNT I request permission to leave the net for minutes.
+- QNT I request permission to leave the net for minutes.

-QNU The net has traffic for you.
-Stand by.

-QNV Establish contact with on this frequency.
-If successful, move to and send him traffic
+- QNU The net has traffic for you.
+Stand by. - QNV Establish contact with on this frequency.
+If successful, move to and send him traffic for - QNW How do I route messages for ? - QNX You are excused from the net.
+Request to be excused from the net. - QNY Shift to another frequency (or to kHz) to clear traffic with - QNZ Zero beat your signal with mine.

-for

-QNW How do I route messages for?

-QNX You are excused from the net.
-Request to be excused from the net.

-QNY Shift to another frequency (or to kHz) to clear traffic with

-QNZ Zero beat your signal with mine.

-For us se only by the Net Control Station.
+For use only by the Net Control Station.